FrankReiser/ReiserRT_Core/README.md

 ## Counted Semaphores
 The Semaphore class is a thread-safe "resource management" tool.
-It is constructed with an initial count indicated "resources available" which may be zero.
+It is constructed with an initial count indicating the "resources available" which can be zero.
 It supports two primary operations.
 These are wait and notify.
 The wait will block if the available count becomes zero.
 At that point, only a notify operation invoked by another thread